 There will undoubtedly be plenty of “lessons” for you to learn at college, even outside the classroom.
-Some come as you get older, but there are actually a few that you’ll even discover in your first semester of your freshman year.
+Some come as you get older, but there are actually a few that you’ll even discover in your first semester of college.
 Here’s a head start on three of those.

 The laundry room may be a battleground

 It depends on your dorm and even potentially your college, but you may find yourself extremely annoyed when it’s time to do laundry.
 This annoyance will go beyond just having to lug your dirty clothes down the stairs.

 Laundry rooms at college dorms can seem to be a dimension that lacks courtesy.
 You may come down to find that someone removed your clothes 30 seconds after your wash had finished, unceremoniously throwing the wet items on a dryer or table on the other side of the room.
 The same goes for 30 seconds after the dryer has completed.
 Your clothes could potentially be in a heap on the table, drying with plenty of wrinkles.
 Stolen clothes and even loads taken out halfway through the wash (so they can steal your washer or dryer) aren’t unheard of either.

 To combat this, especially if your dorm room is particularly bad when it comes to the laundry, you may want to take a book down to study during the cycle.
 However, in most cases, you will be fine as long as you’re arriving at the laundry room as soon as your wash or dry has finished.
 This is also a courtesy for those who are waiting to use the machines themselves.